7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Lake Louise would be beautiful no matter what, but the lake remains so popular because of how blue it is in the summer.
 So why is Lake Louise and the other glacial lakes so blue?

 The brilliant blue color in glacier waters is because they are full of rock flour (fine particles of rock) that refracts the light.
-Surronding the lakes are glaciers that grind rocks into tiny particles called rock flour.
+Surrounding the lakes are glaciers that grind rocks into tiny particles called rock flour.
 This rock flour is then carried into the lake by meltwater.
 The time to witness this brilliant color is between June and October.

 Lake Louise Alternatives